ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 ```

 The Flask Debug Toolbar requires the Flask app to have a `SECRET_KEY` value.
-You can generate a `SECRET_KEY` value with Python and should keep it not public:
+That can be generated using Python and should be not publicly available:
 ```python-console
 $ python
 >>> import secrets